-For the last two months Charity Times has been compiling a series of online guides to help the voluntary sector adjust to the challenges Covid-19 has presented across their organisation.
+Over the last year Charity Times has been compiling a series of online guides to help the voluntary sector adjust to the challenges Covid-19 has presented across their organisations.

 This has included a look at the top resources and tools covering a raft of areas, from working from home amid the pandemic, to creating engaging marketing content to appeal to donors.